Installing a TeX System

 Linux

-Linux installations in the LSU Math Department use the TeXlive distribution and provide several TeX editors include Kile.
+Linux installations in the LSU Math Department use the TeXlive distribution and provide several TeX editors, including Texmaker.

-How you might install a similar such system on your own Linux-based computer depends on the flavor of Linux in use.
-See your distribution’s documentation or package listings for more information on where to find and install a TeX system.
+To install a similar such system on your own Linux-based computer, see your distribution’s documentation or package listings for more information on where to find and install a TeX system.

 You'll also want to install one or more TeX editors/previewers: